 RYAN BERNSTEN

-Ryan's work has been published and performed off-Broadway and internationally.
-Ryan received his master's degree from the University of Oxford, where he graduated with honors and received a distinction for his narrative non-fiction account of his American travels, 50 States of Mind, which will be published by Bite-Sized Books on March 28, 2023.
-Onstage, ATLANTIC––a collaboration with the Royal Conservatoire of Scotland and his alma mater Northwestern University––won critical acclaim at Edinburgh Fringe and DREAM TICKET (Players Theatre, off-Broadway) won the NY Fringe Excellence Award and was recommended by The Huffington Post and TimeOut.
-Other credits include WE ARE BLOOD (Kansas City Public Theatre); BAD PRESS (Cherry Lane Theatre); THE NEW ORDER (Corkscrew Theatre Festival, Oxford University Dramatic Society Best Play for Voices); NOVEL (Charlotte Street Foundation, Kansas City Scratch Night).
-Ryan has been published in USA Today, The Oxford Political Review, and the Oxymoron, and worked with CONAN and The Onion.
+Ryan Bernsten is an award-winning speaker, writer, theatre-maker, and creative.
+Ryan received his master's degree from the University of Oxford, where he graduated with honors and received a distinction for his narrative nonfiction account of his American travels, 50 States of Mind: A Journey to Rediscover American Democracy, which won a Readers' Favorite International Book Award for travel nonfiction.
+Onstage, ATLANTIC – a collaboration with the Royal Conservatoire of Scotland and his alma mater Northwestern University – won critical acclaim at Edinburgh Fringe and DREAM TICKET (Players Theatre, off-Broadway) won the NY Fringe Excellence Award and was recommended by The Huffington Post and TimeOut.
+Other credits include WE ARE BLOOD (Olathe Civic Theatre, Kansas City Public Theatre, Angels Theatre Company, ScreenCraft Stage Play Competition Finalist; Jewish Theatre Project Play Competition Semifinalist); BAD PRESS (Cherry Lane Theatre); THE NEW ORDER (Kansas City Horror Play Festival, Corkscrew Theatre Festival, Oxford University Dramatic Society Best Play for Voices); NOVEL (Kansas City Public Theatre, Charlotte Street Foundation).
+As an actor, Ryan has appeared as Toby Darling in the regional premiere of The Inheritance at Unicorn Theatre and Jim in The Glass Menagerie at Musical Theatre Heritage in Kansas City, as well as in educational theatre at Northwestern and Oxford.
+Ryan is a contributor for The Infatuation and has been published in The Kansas City StarUSA Today, The Fulcrum, and The Oxford Political Review, and worked with CONAN and The Onion.
 The companion podcast 50 States of Mind won the King’s Hall Grant and can be heard where podcasts are found.
-While traveling to all 50 states, he fell in love with his native Midwest all over again and moved from the coast back to the center of the country.
-He is also a Slytherin contestant on the quiz show HARRY POTTER: TOURNAMENT OF HOUSES hosted by Helen Mirren on TBS, Cartoon Network, and HBOMax.
-Ryan is currently the Senior Managing Editor at The Trevor Project, overseeing editorial strategy to end suicide among LGBTQ young people.
+You may have seen him chatting with Helen Mirren as a Slytherin contestant on the quiz show HARRY POTTER: TOURNAMENT OF HOUSES hosted by Helen Mirren on MAX.
+Ryan has won Webby and Gold Telly Awards with The Trevor Project creative team where he oversees storytelling strategy to end suicide among LGBTQ young people.

 Is America as divided as it seems?
 Oxford University graduate student Ryan Bernsten takes a 23,000-mile journey through all 50 states of his home country to answer that question.
 50 States of Mind: A Journey to Rediscover American Democracy is a work of travel nonfiction in the style of Alexis de Tocqueville that takes readers on a long and winding journey through all 50 states to explore the complexities of today’s America.
 Leading with the desire to listen and overcome preconceived notions, Bernsten ultimately offers a hopeful vision for the future of America as he embarks on a search for meaning and reflects on what it means to be American.
 The companion podcast “50 States of Mind,” featured in Condé Nast Traveler, showcases live interviews from the journey and is available on all podcast platforms.
-The podcast has been featured on the Two Broads Talking Politics, Sanity, Chicago Indivisible, Northwestern Intersections, and Travel For a Loop podcasts and in Condé Nast Traveler.
+50 States of Mind has been featured on Kansas City NPR, Two Broads Talking PoliticsSanityChicago IndivisibleNorthwestern Intersections, Travel For a Loop, and in The Pitch and Condé Nast Traveler.

 LISTEN TO THE PODCAST: